Brand development that increases sales velocity, guaranteed.

 Mixed Signals

 Occasionally, a corporation’s mammoth size can become its own worst enemy.
 A big and bloated company somehow seems cold and untrustworthy.
-The more the company tries to appeal to the better angels of a public’s nature, the more calculating the company seems.
+The more the company tries to appeal to the better angels of a public’s nature, the more calculating the company appears.
 Case in point: what is the better marketing strategy for the current cultural sentiment?
 Less packaging, or more packaging, but in a slightly cooler shape?
 Aggressively artisan beers made with bog myrtle or some other massively heritage plant harvested sustainably by a group of mandolin-playing hipsters with knee-length beards, or beers surreptitiously adorned with folksy labels even though they were made in breweries that produce hundreds of millions of barrels every year?

 So what have we learned today?
 We’ve learned that the “King of Beers” is enclosed within a beer can that is shaped like it’s wearing a corset.
 We’ve learned that we’re supposed to think that this is cool.
-We’ve learned that Anheuser-Busch is, on one hand, distributing a product using twice as much packaging as what is actually needed, and on the other hand covertly marketing a product designed to appeal to the exact segment of the population that is the most likely to find the revolutionary new beer can design dubious.
+We’ve learned that Anheuser-Busch is, on one hand, distributing a product using twice as much packaging as needed, and on the other hand, covertly marketing a product designed to appeal to the exact segment of the population that is most likely to find the revolutionary new beer can design dubious.
 Most importantly, we’ve learned that we’re getting far too worked up over corporate machinations; we need a frosty, delicious beer.
 Ahhhhh.

 Data-Driven Brand Development

 Want a best-selling brand?
-SmashBrand is a brand development agency for FMCG and CPG companies.
+SmashBrand is a brand development and data-driven packaging design agency for FMCG and CPG companies.
 From brand strategy to packaging design testing, our Path To Performance™ process guarantees a retail performance lift.
 Book a time to discuss your project with our team.

 Subscribe to